Jeet-Srivastava/plant-protect/README.md

 ---

 ### 10. Additional Notes (Optional)
-- Using Plant.id API to avoid building and training a custom model in the initial version
+- Using Gemini API to avoid building and training a custom model in the initial version
-- Can expand to offline diagnosis using a TensorFlow Lite model in future versions
 - May include multi-language support based on user feedback
+- To run the app locally, create a .env file and add the gemini api key (GEMINI_API_KEY) in it.